 Where to stay in Yakushima

-Despite of its’ inconvenient location, Yakushima is definitely worth a visit to experience the rich and beautiful nature.
-It always welcomes visitors with the calm atmosphere and unchanged nature.
-It will help you get a refreshing break and immerse yourself into a sacred environment and enjoy the beautiful nature the island offers.
+Despite of its’ remote location, Yakushima is definitely worth a visit to experience the rich and beautiful nature.
+The green island always welcomes visitors with the calm atmosphere and untouched nature.
+It will be a refreshing break while you immerse yourself into a sacred environment and enjoy the beautiful nature the island offers.
 Even if you are not an experienced hiker there are trails for you to enjoy too.

 More nature spots in Japan

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you